Principal Investigator

 Dr. Michela M. Pellizzoni received her M.Sc. degree in Biotechnology in 2011 from the University of Milan.
 She earned her PhD degree in Pharmaceutical Sciences in 2015 on the development of hybrid systems based on new chiral aminophosphine and diamine ligands and their applications in asymmetric synthesis.

-Recently, she received the Ambizione grant from the Swiss National Science Foundation to establish her independent academic career and to develop novel bio-inspired catalysts for controlled radical reactions under mild and physiological conditions.
+In 2018, she received an Ambizione grant from the Swiss National Science Foundation to establish her independent academic career and to develop novel bio-inspired catalysts for controlled radical reactions under mild and physiological conditions.
+She is now Manager Lead Analyst at HAS Healthcare Advanced Synthesis SA.

 Postdocs